vasigavr1/Odyssey/README.md

 ./bin/run-exe.sh -x hermes
 ```
 * This same command must be executed in the rest of the machines of the deployment

+### Code details
+CMakeLists.txt can build all executables.
+odlib/include/general_util/od_top.h contains a lot of configuration details.
+For example the ENABLE_ASSERTIONS macro will enable checks inside odlib and across all protocols.
+Similarly, ENABLE_CLIENTS can be set to spawn client threads.
+A few configuration parameters can be passed as input to bin/run-exe.sh, such as the write-ratio, the device name (set in cluster.sh) and whether the cluster is RoCE

 ### Using git
 The directory /bin/git-scripts includes a number of scripts to aid in using git with the odyssey submodules